libsdl-org/SDL/docs/README-migration.md

 ## SDL_surface.h

+The userdata member of SDL_Surface has been replaced with a more general properties interface, which can be queried with SDL_GetSurfaceProperties()

 Removed unused 'flags' parameter from SDL_ConvertSurface and SDL_ConvertSurfaceFormat.

 SDL_CreateRGBSurface() and SDL_CreateRGBSurfaceWithFormat() have been combined into a new function SDL_CreateSurface().